Cradle cap: Signs and symptoms

 Cradle cap is seborrheic dermatitis that affects infants.
 It presents on the scalp as greasy patches of scaling, which appear thick, crusty, yellow, white or brown.
 The affected regions are not usually itchy and do not bother the child.
 Other affected areas can include the eyelids, ear, around the nose, and in the groin.
 Hair loss can also occur.

 Causes

 Cradle cap is not caused by bacterial infection, allergy or poor hygiene.
 Cradle cap is also not contagious.
 Doctors do not agree on what causes cradle cap, but the two most common hypotheses are fungal infection and overactive sebaceous glands.
 Cradle cap is an inflammatory condition.

 Possibly it has to do with overactive sebaceous glands in the skin of newborn babies, due to the mother's hormones still in the baby's circulation.
 The glands release a greasy substance that makes old skin cells attach to the scalp instead of falling off as they dry.
-There is a relationship with skin yeasts (Pityrosporum ovale, newly renamed Malassezia furfur).
+There is a relationship with skin yeasts (Malassezia furfur).